mpadillaruiz/transit_test_react/README.md

 - Node.js server that loads GTFS and exposes an API with the subway stops.
 - Frontend App that shows all the stops on a map (developed using React framework).

-To start the application, run (in project directory):
+To start the application, you need to build the dependencies in both directories (main one for server,<br>
+and mapapp for react app).

+# `yarn install`
+# `cd to mapapp and yarn install`

+Then, in project directory run and both server/client will start:

 # `yarn start`